Tobias0110/EVN_Kaifa_ESP_MQTT/README.md

 3V3 UART compatible with the ESP8266.
 This is useful because many people don't have a power socket near their power meter.

-**Please consider buying the PCB from me to support my work.
+**Please consider buying the PCB from me to support our work.
 You can contact me via oe3tec(at)egimoto.com**

 The ESP8266 microcontroller syncs to the databursts of the smartmeter so no packets are lost.
 After receiving a package it is decrypted and the DSLM/COSEM data structure is parsed to extract the measurement fields.
 These fields are then sent to an MQTT broker in a preselected format.
 All relevant parameters can be configured via the serial console at startup and are saved to the EEPROM.

+Alternatively, you can update your configuration on the webpage that the ESP hosts on the wifi network.
+The page is only accessible with a passcode that is set during first setup.
+For more details on the webpage see below.

 <p align="center">
   <img alt="Complete assambly of the custom PCB and the ESP8266 on top" src="/device_pictures/interface_with_ESP.jpg" width="500">